-Early treatment (also known as Phase One) typically begins around age eight or nine (Phase Two will begin around age 11 or older).
+Early treatment (also known as Phase One) typically begins around age eight or nine.
+Phase Two will begin around age 11 or older.
 The goal of early treatment is to improve the growth of the jaws and correct certain bite problems, such as an underbite or crossbites.
-Early treatment also helps to break thumb habits, or make room for permanent teeth to come in properly, lessening the chance of extractions in the future.
+Early treatment also helps to break thumb habits, or make room for permanent teeth to come in properly, which lowers the chance of extractions in the future.

 - Teeth that don’t come together in a normal manner or fail to erupt

-- Crowded front teeth around age seven or eight. lack of room for eruption of adjacent teeth
+- Crowded front teeth around age seven or eight, or lack of room for eruption of adjacent teeth

 What causes orthodontic problems, and how will early treatment benefit my child?

-Orthodontic problems such as crowding of the teeth, or too much space between the teeth, jaw growth problems, protruding teeth, and bad bites can be inherited from your parents or caused by early or late loss of baby teeth, thumb-sucking habits, or injury.
+Orthodontic problems such as crowding of the teeth, or too much space between them, jaw growth problems, protruding teeth, and bad bites can be inherited from parents or caused by early or late loss of baby teeth, thumb-sucking habits, or injury.

-Most children lose all their baby teeth by age 12 or 13, and by the end of their teen years, the growth plates in the jaws will fuse and stop growing.
+Most children lose all their baby teeth by age 12 or 13.
+By the end of their teen years, the growth plates in the jaws will fuse and stop growing.
 Orthodontic procedures for adults often take more time and can involve tooth extraction or corrective jaw surgery.
 Receiving early orthodontic treatment as a child can reduce the need for extractions or jaw surgery in the future.

 If your youngster is between the ages of seven and eight and you suspect something isn’t right with your his or her teeth, or you have been directed by your family dentist to visit an orthodontist, please contact our practice and schedule a complimentary screening appointment.